A while back, I was scrolling through Twitter and came across this post:

 Maybe you frequently share industry articles with your coworkers or manage a social media account where you want to share interesting content from elsewhere.
 Try these workflows, which will automatically share what you're reading without needing to copy and paste.

-Monitor brand mentions
+Monitor brand mentions in a feed

 You could pay a monthly subscription fee for a brand monitoring tool to track mentions of your brand across the web, or you can do the same thing using RSS feeds and a reader for free.